Paternity and foster care leave for the child of a private sector employee

 you can apply for your leave before your child is born.

-What steps do you have to take with your CPAM to benefit from the leave?
+What are the steps to take with your CPAM to benefit from the leave?

-You apply to your CPAM: titleContent under the following conditions:
+You make your representations to your CPAM: titleContent as follows:

 Répondez aux questions successives et les réponses s’afficheront automatiquement